 Every business owner will know that preparing for an OSHA inspection begins long before inspectors arrive at the door.
 Complying with OSHA standards demands long-term commitment and adherence to important safety rules.
 Businesses must strive to promote a culture of safety and wellness, provide training, and motivate the entire team to safeguard their workplace.

 OSHA tends to inspect businesses with the highest risk of imminent danger that could cause serious physical harm or death.
-Their priorities range from fatal accidents, employee complaints, specific industry hazards, and follow-up inspections to ensure hazard abatement.
+These include:

 OSHA rarely gives notice of inspections, which is why it is incredibly important to always be prepared.
 The process can take hours or weeks, depending on the size of your company.